MeerkatAnalyzer/Meerkat-II-layer/README.md

 <br>

 # Encryption detection:
-This method is dedicated to mitigating all of the ransomware and crypto miners' injections.
+This method is dedicated to mitigating all of the ransomware, crypto miners' injections and encryption of the backdoor code during obfuscation.

 If Meerkat detects string encryption it will try:
 1. Detect the type of encryption (hashing, symmetric, asymmetric)